Oaks explosion: Sightseers and funerals

 On Sunday 16 December, special trains filled with sightseers ran to Barnsley from Leeds, Wakefield, Sheffield and Manchester.
 Roads to the colliery were filled with sightseers and vehicles.
 Special services were held in Barnsley's churches where the bishop of Ripon was the preacher.

 The bodies that had been recovered were interred in Ardsley churchyard, where 35 were buried in a mass grave, at Monk Bretton and in the new municipal cemetery.

 Families

-Major disasters had a devastating impact on local communities and Hoyle Mill and nearby settlements lost most of their young and adult males leaving scores of widows and even more dependent children.
+Major disasters had a devastating impact on local communities and Hoyle Mill and nearby settlements lost most of their young and adult men leaving scores of widows and even more dependent children.
 The Oaks disaster happened at a time of multiple catastrophes in coal mines.
 Around Barnsley there had been several major disasters including 73 deaths at Oaks in 1847, 75 at Darley Main in Worsborough in 1849 and 198 at Lundhill in 1857.
-In 1866 nearly all the males in Hoyle Mill perished, some families lost not only the breadwinner but three or four sons.
+In 1866 nearly all the men in Hoyle Mill perished, some families lost not only the breadwinner but three or four sons.